ollelogdahl/latexal/README.md

 ## Installation

+Move **latexal_s** to the server, making sure the root is a part of ´´´$PATH´´´.

 Modify constants in latexal script:
-´´´STDPATH´´´ equal standard include folder ´´´SSCRIPTPATH´´´ equal to
+- ´´´$STDPATH´´´ equal standard include folder
+- ´´´$SSCRIPTPATH´´´ equal to